gilsonmirandaj/gilsonmirandaj/README.md

-NOTE: These languages does not indicate essencially my skill level, it's a Github metric of which languages I most coded on the plataform.
+These languages do not indicate my skill level correctly.
+It is a Github metric of which languages I most coded on the platform.

 <!--
 **gilsonmirandaj/gilsonmirandaj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.